CloseTo100/ncc-tuts-ninja/README.md

 * EJS Templates are processed through the ejs view engine on a server
     * server -> EJS -> EJS View engine -> HTML [Server Side Rendering]

+## Partials to split the template more easily to management
+* Create a part inside view folder